Q: Who is eligible to apply for assistance?

 Q: Is there a limit to how often a farmer may receive assistance?

-A: Assistance is limited to one planting, harvesting and haying operation every three years per family farm.
+A: Assistance is limited to one planting, harvesting, haying and livestock feeding operation every three years per family farm.

 Q: Does Farm Rescue give money to farmers?

 A: No. Farm Rescue does not give money to farmers!
-The organization merely provides the labor (volunteers) and farm equipment (supplied by RDO Equipment Company) to plant, harvest or hay up to a 1,000 acres per farm family.
+The organization merely provides the labor (volunteers) and farm equipment (supplied by business sponsors) to plant, harvest or hay up to a 1,000 acres per farm family.
 Families are responsible for providing crop inputs (seed, fertilizer and fuel).
+Farm Rescue also has equipment available for livestock feeding assistance.